 This conclusion was reinforced by two studies one from Japan (Fujita Health University; Matsumoto; Lancet 1995; 346: 115) where the group taking cimetidine with the chemotherapy 5-FU had a 4-year survival of 96.3 per cent compared to the group on chemo only of 68.8 per cent.
 The cimetidine was given before the surgery.
 However, in a Danish study where it was started 3 weeks after surgery there was no benefit over the control group.

 In 1997 the journal Cancer (80: 15-21) reported a study by Adams and Morris where again the cimetidine was given before and during colorectal surgery.
 They looked at white blood lymphocytes before and after the surgery.
 Those patients taking the cimetidine showed an improvement in lymphocyte levels in more than half the subjects, whereas the placebo boosted the levels in under a quarter of the control group.
-Equally important was the follow up where 3-year survival was ´in line with the findings at the time of surgery´.
+Equally important was the follow up where 3-year survival was in line with the findings at the time of surgery.
 It is possible that this immune response as an independent benefit.
-But it is equally possible that it exists because the immune system has less work to do in the cimetidine group as it stops the formation of, and breaks down the adherence in, tumours.
+It is thought that antihistamines have a strong effect on cytokines.
+Other studies have looked at prostate cancer and found similar improved survival figures.

 Other antihistamines, like Desloratadine and Loratadine, have been shown to increase cancer survival

 There is some concern that Cimetidine has estrogenic properties and should NOT be used with, say, ER+ breast cancer.

 Given that Integrative practitioners recommend Cimetidine use before, during and for up to 2 years after surgery, if you have ER+ cancer like a breast cancer or prostate cancer, for example, this must be a concern.